AdaptiveMotorControlLab/AmadeusGPT/README.md

 ## Install & Run AmadeusGPT🎻

-- We prepare installation script install.sh

-Modify the bash script to fit your own
+- We prepare installation script install.sh.
+Make sure you modify the bash script to fit your own.
 ```bash
 #!/bin/bash
 # replace this with your own conda path